BuffCoder/ts-hapi-mongo/README.md

 * Have Node v0.10.36 or higher installed
 * Have [MongoDB](https://www.mongodb.org/) installed and a local server running
 * Have TypeScript 1.5.0-beta or higher installed globally (`npm i -g tsd typescript@^1.5.0-beta`)
+* Code quality is maintained with the help of [TSLint](https://www.npmjs.com/package/tslint)

 ### Setup
 ---